 Here's what I consider a bit of a horror show in the east end near Danforth and Woodbine on a busy arterial road - listed for $978,000 and 41 days on the market.
 The gross income is $51,666 and the annual expenses are about $13,238 (though note this is before accounting for annual maintenance and repair, advertising and promotions, and accounting for any vacancy).
 The rents are low relative to the city, which reflects the condition of the property and smaller size of the units --> Apt A $928, Bach $888, Rear Apt $1,253 & Apt 2 $1,236.
 To make this work financially - at best - you'd have to secure the property for under $850,000 (plus closing costs), put $200,000 down, of which you'd only generate a profit of $3000 a year after expenses.
 I'm not a fan of this, nor do I consider it an opportunity.

-I ran the numbers on four reputable condominiums I like in downtown Toronto - ranging from Dundas/Ossington, Bloor/Bathurst, and near the St. Lawrence Market - all vibrant neighbourhoods - listed from $750,000 to $925,000.
-I favoured these 2 bed for their unique qualities - which included generous square footage on multi-levels, a wraparound balcony with cityviews, an expansive terrace with barbecue, and high ceilings with top notch finishes - but the numbers simply don't work.
+I ran the numbers on four reputable condominiums I like in downtown Toronto - ranging from Dundas/Ossington, Bloor/Bathurst, and near St. Lawrence Market - all vibrant neighbourhoods - listed from $750,000 to $925,000.
+I favoured these 2 beds for their unique qualities - which included generous square footage on multi-levels, a wraparound balcony with city views, an expansive terrace with barbecue, and high ceilings with top-notch finishes - but the numbers simply don't work.
 Market values for condos shot up this year, evaporating potential returns on investment.
-Although these suites would rent anywhere from $3000 and $3600 per month, given their high taxes and common fees (totaling about $950 to $1100 a month), with 20% down you'd be running a negative sum of around $700 up per month with 20% down.
+Although these suites would rent anywhere from $3000 and $3600 per month, given their high taxes and common fees (totaling about $950 to $1100 a month), with 20% down you'd be running a negative sum of around $700 up per month.

 - 55 Halton Street - 33 Lombard Street - 783 Bathurst Street - and - 112 George Street, Toronto -